williamwu88/Flying-Stickman/README.md

 ### Factory method

 The GameState class is the product (however instances of it can be created), produced by the createGameState() method in the abstract factory GameStateFactory.
 Stage2GameStateFactory is a concrete factory that produces Stage2GameState objects, which are concrete products inheriting from GameState.
 This allows for the customisation of GameState objects, and the easy creation of GameState instances in both the Stage2Game class and the Tester class.

+## Stage 3

+### Iterator

+The Iterator class is an abstract class which has two pure virtual method getNext() and hasNext().
+ObstacleIterator class is the concrete implementation of Iterator class.
+The ObstacleIterable has one method createIterator, which creates an obstacle iterator based on obstacle_data in the config file.